 Investigating how host immune response controls complex pathogens, Paul Klenerman and his team are studying data derived from pandemic influenza, dengue and hepatitis C infection, using novel genomics technologies to probe the quality of immune responses.

 The modelling and mathematical components led by Professor Angela McLean have brought unique insights and findings that would be otherwise impossible to disentangle.
-A recent study published in Nature shows convincing evidence that current HIV therapies may not block all HIV replication – as is the current but hotly contested dogma – but that there may be hidden sanctuaries of on-going virus production.
+A study published in Nature shows convincing evidence that current HIV therapies may not block all HIV replication – as is the current but hotly contested dogma – but that there may be hidden sanctuaries of on-going virus production.
 These landmark data have major impacts for research strategy and the development of new interventions.